 Being an expat can be a lonely journey and loneliness can easily turn into depression.
 Joining an expat community can help global employees to settle in abroad.

 Relocating spouses are particularly prone to loneliness.
-With 44% of relocating partners not working, despite 80% of those that participated in the survey holding a bachelor or a master’s degree, they often struggle to find a sense of purpose in their new home country, which increases their stress levels and causes a knock-on effect on their family.
+With 57% of relocating partners not working, despite 87% of those that participated in the survey being highly educated, they often struggle to find a sense of purpose in their new home country, which increases their stress levels and causes a knock-on effect on their family.
 Preventing loneliness by fostering social integration can help achieve successful foreign assignments and the retention of international hires.

 “While practical support — such as relocation assistance, and visa and tax support — might be more valuable in the initial stages of attracting international hires, it is the personal aspects — such as social integration assistance — that will facilitate the retention of talent, and support international hires to be happy and productive in the workplace,” commented Jovana Vranic, HR Manager Technical Recruiting at XING SE, in a recent Ask the Expert interview.